web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 <img src="../../.gitbook/assets/hello-world--hscs--arkhia-04-project-details.drawing.svg" alt="Arkhia RPC Configuration - 04 - Project Details" class="gitbook-drawing">

-Create a new line in the `.env` file with the key as `YOUR_JSON_RPC_URL`, and with the "JSON-RPC" value followed by the "API key" value.
+In the `.env` file, edit the property with the key `RPC_URL`, replacing `YOUR_JSON_RPC_URL` with the "JSON-RPC" value followed by the "API key" value that you have just copied.

-For example, if the API key field is `ABC123`, and the JSON-RPC field is `https://pool.arkhia.io/hedera/testnet/json-rpc/v1`, the new line in your `.env` file should look similar to this:
+For example, if the API key field is `ABC123`, and the JSON-RPC field is `https://pool.arkhia.io/hedera/testnet/json-rpc/v1`, the line in your `.env` file should look like to this:

 ```
 RPC_URL=https://pool.arkhia.io/hedera/testnet/json-rpc/v1/ABC123